VasanthaSurya/linux_bash/bash.md

         Placing a list of commands between curly braces causes the list to be executed in the current shell context.
         No subshell is created.
 ```

+---

+### Some definitions you should know.

+> ### metacharacter
+>> - A character that, when unquoted, separates words.
+A metacharacter is a space,tab, newline, or one of the following characters: ‘|’, ‘&’, ‘;’, ‘(’, ‘)’, ‘<’, or ‘>’.
+> ### signal
+>> - A mechanism by which a process may be notified by the kernel of an event occurring in the system.
+> ### job
+>> - A set of processes comprising a pipeline, and any processes descended from it,that are all in the same process group.
+> ### field
+>> - A unit of text that is the result of one of the shell expansions.
+After expansion,when executing a command, the resulting fields are used as the command name and arguments.
+> ### builtin
+>> - A command that is implemented internally by the shell itself, rather than by an executable program somewhere in the file system.
+> ### exit status
+>> - The value returned by a command to its caller.
+The value is restricted to eight bits, so the maximum value is 255.

+---

+### Points to remember.

+> #### asynchronous commands:
+> - If a command is terminated by the control operator ==‘&’==, the shell executes the command asynchronously in a subshell.
+> - This is known as executing the command in the background,and these are referred to as asynchronous commands.
+> - The shell does not wait for the command to finish, and the return status is 0.

+> #### AND and OR
+> 1. **command1 && command2**
+> - command2 is executed if, and only if, command1 returns an exit status of zero.
+> 2. **command1 || command2**
+> - command2 is executed if, and only if, command1 returns a non-zero exit status.

+> #### Shell Functions
+> :arrow_right: Shell functions are a way to group commands for later execution using a single name for the group.
+> :arrow_right: Shell functions are executed in the current shell context; no new process is created to interpret them.
+> ```
+>    Functions are declared using the syntax:
+>        fname () compound-command [ redirections ]
+>                            (or)
+>        function fname [()] compound-command [ redirections ]
+>```
+> :arrow_right: will be continued ....